-I read an article that resonated loudly with the kind of week I had as a music teacher.
+I read an article that resonated loudly with the kind of days I had as a music teacher.
 It was titled, “Teaching Is Like An Abusive Relationship” (http://culturedvultures.com/teaching-like-abusive-relationship-stay-children/

-I’ve been teaching in some capacity for almost thirty years.
+I’ve been teaching in some capacity for thirty years.
 I ran a piano teaching studio while gigging as a pianist/vocalist for over twenty years.
 I taught various music exploration workshops for both students and staff from pre-K to seniors and every age in between.
 I’ve taught keyboarding, drumming, vocals, choral ensembles, music theory and piano both privately and in groups in my studio as well as multiple facilities.
 Mostly, I enjoyed teaching and it came naturally to me somehow, despite not having a degree in education (I hold a bachelor degree in music composition).

-Nine years ago, I became a public school elementary music teacher in Florida.
+12 years ago, I became a public school elementary music teacher in Florida.
 I went into the job with gusto, determined to do quality curriculum and ensemble performances, and to inspire my students with the love of music as my first music teacher had done for me.
 I worked hard and harder to establish the quality of my programs.

 I saw the impact of my efforts on excited, proud and happy faces of my students, whether it was at their performances or within the classroom as they mastered a skill or discovered something new about music.
 That spark in a student’s expression is what true teachers relish, and what keeps good teachers motivated.

-True teachers also endure the blame for lack of student growth despite constantly jumping through hoops to ensure accommodations are applied and documented for each student with a learning issue.
-The paperwork alone is enough to warrant at least a part-time job position, but teachers spend enormous amounts of time dealing with documentation, much less the time spent with actual students.
+‘True’ teachers also endure the blame for lack of student growth despite constantly jumping through hoops to ensure accommodations are applied and documented for each student with a learning issue.
+The paperwork alone is enough to warrant at least a part-time job position, but teachers spend enormous amounts of time dealing with documentation, on top of the time spent with actual students.

-True teachers are in it for the children.
+‘True’ teachers are in it for the children.
 They take all the abuse from administration and political mandates, overwork, irrelevant meetings that cut into what could have been quality curriculum planning, and a questionably low salary for the sake of the children.
 I used to be that dedicated to the kids.

 Until my classroom became a field of disturbing behavior as those students with traumatic social histories and their accompanying learning deficits and low self-images began to completely derail my teaching environment with their temper tantrums, defiant physical outbursts, and verbal disrespect.
-I’m left in such a chaotically disastrous situation without any effective strategy to deal with the turmoil, much less continue to teach.
+I was left in such a chaotically disastrous situation without any effective strategy to deal with the turmoil, much less continue to teach.

 Students who cause unsafe circumstances or disrupt the learning environment for self and others are basically given no negative consequence; they don’t lose recess, they don’t miss out on school reward day/events, they don’t have to make up any missed work, they are not expelled from school.
 They instead get teachers (yes, me) pushed toward “positive reinforcement” and “behavior plans” that focus on rewarding students’ minimal positive behavior while primarily ignoring the negative behavior.
 In fact, I have been asked to write the lesser office intervention form three times before using a referralform, which effectively lightens the consequence for the student while simultaneously keeping the school from unfavorable light that multiple referrals would bring to its reputation.